mpenet/hirundo/README.md

 * `:tls` - A `io.helidon.nima.common.tls.Tls` instance

-... more to come

-You can hook into the server builder via `s-exp.mina/set-server-option!` multimethod at runtime and add/modify whatever you want if you need anything extra we don't provide (yet).
+You can hook into the server builder via `s-exp.mina.options/set-server-option!` multimethod at runtime and add/modify whatever you want if you need anything extra we don't provide (yet).

+http2 (h2 & h2c) is supported out of the box, iif a client connects with http2
+it will do the protocol switch automatically.

 ## Installation